Leicester v Arsenal: Who makes your Foxes team?

 It's up to you how to approach it - you could go for the team you WANT the boss to pick or the one you THINK he will.

-Either way, it's time to choose your Gunners team to face Leicester
+Either way, it's time to choose your Foxes team to face Arsenal